larsgr/gene-id-mapping/docs/experiments.md

   The gap between optimistic and pessimistic counts highlights the 6–7 k genes where some transcripts still lift cleanly but others acquire damaging changes or fail to map.
 These aggregates will help drive gene-level confidence scoring in the downstream workflow.

   **Named vs unnamed gene behaviour.** Hypothesis: curated (named) genes are more conserved.
-I split the optimistic per-gene calls into genes whose `gene` feature carries a `Name=` attribute (29 826 genes) versus those without it (25 993 genes, including ≈8.5 k loci that lack explicit `gene` features in the GFF3).
+Using `experiments/liftofftools_full_ensembl/compare_named_vs_unnamed.py` (fed by the summariser above) I split the optimistic per-gene calls into genes whose `gene` feature carries a `Name=` attribute (29 826 genes) versus those without it (25 993 genes, including ≈8.5 k loci that lack explicit `gene` features in the GFF3).
 Named genes retain far more identical mappings and rarely drop out during lift-over:

   | Group | Genes | Identical | Synonymous | Protein change | Truncation | Unmapped | Noncoding |
   |-------|-------|-----------|------------|----------------|------------|----------|-----------|